-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on DHCP Snooping and click on Binding Database. - 3.
+- 1. Log into your switch management page (see "Access your switch management page" on page 11). - 2.
+Click on DHCP, then click on DHCP Server, and click on Exclude IP Address. - 3.
 Review the settings.
-Click Add to add the database entry to the table. - MAC Address Enter the host's MAC Address. - IP Address Enter the static IP Address assigned to the host. - VLAN Enter the host's VLAN ID. - Port Enter the port number where the host is connected. - Type Because the IP Address being entered is static, you must select Static. - Lease Time Enter the time that IP address assignment is valid.
-The range is 10 to 4294967295 seconds.
+Click Add to add the database entry to the table. - Start IP Address: Enter the starting IP address to exclude from the DHCP server range.

+End IP Address: Enter the ending IP address to be excluded from the DHCP server range.